 Building Line.
-A building line means the rear edge of any required front yard or the rear edge of any required setback line.
-Except as specifically provided within these land development regulations, no building or structure may be erected or extended to occupy any portion of a lot street-ward of the building line.
+Building line means the rear edge of any required front yard or the rear edge of any required setback line.

 Capital Budget.
-Capital budget means the portion of an annual budget of the Town which reflects capital improvements scheduled for a fiscal year.
+Capital budget means the portion of an annual budget which reflects capital improvements scheduled for a fiscal year.

 Capital Improvements.
 Capital improvements means physical assets constructed or purchased to provide, improve or replace a public facility and which are large scale and high in cost.
 The cost of a capital improvement is generally nonrecurring and may require multi-year financing.
-For the purpose of these land development regulations, physical assets which have been identified as existing or projected needs in the individual elements of the Comprehensive Plan shall be considered capital improvements.
+Physical assets which have been identified as existing or projected needs in the Comprehensive Plan shall be considered capital improvements.